Aleksandra11/Event-Planner/readme.md

 Run ``` gulp build ``` and then ```gulp serve:dist ``` to start the server running, go to localhost:3000 in your browser

-OR view  Live version of application here
+OR view  Live version of application at http://Aleksandra11.github.io/Event-Planner

 ###Dependencies and Resources###